 Considering this new law, companies should make sure that they are up to speed with its regulations.
 Employee records should be updated, the employees should be formally notified, and management should be trained on the new procedures.

-With offices in Marlton and Somers Point, New Jersey, we represent clients throughout South Jersey including Camden County, Burlington County, Atlantic County.
+With offices in Marlton and Northfield, New Jersey, we represent clients throughout South Jersey including Camden County, Burlington County, Atlantic County.
 Call us at (856) 512-1461 or complete an online form today.